kubernetes/kubernetes/Godeps/_workspace/src/github.com/appc/cni/README.md

 ## What is CNI?

 CNI, the _Container Network Interface_, is a proposed standard for configuring network interfaces for Linux application containers.
-The standard consists of a simple specification for how executable plugins can be used to configure network namespaces.
+The standard consists of a simple specification for how executable plugins can be used to configure network namespaces, and a go library implementing that specification.

 The specification itself is contained in [SPEC.md](SPEC.md)

 ## Why develop CNI?